 Architecture and the Built Environment

-The Department of Architecture and the Built Environment teaches and carries out research into the design of the built environment, and the building process, from planning and building to management.
+The Department of Architecture and the Built Environment teaches and carries out research in the design of the built environment and building process; from planning and building to management.
 Apart from having the main responsibility for teaching in the Programme in Architecture, courses are also given in the Industrial Design, Surveying, Fire Protection Engineering and Civil Engineering programmes.